-General and administration expenses were higher in the current period when compared to prior period due to increased legal fees incurred regarding the Dyna USA legal dispute.
-Finance cost is higher than the comparative period due to transaction costs being incurred in the debt extinguishment.
-The Company realized a gain of \$99 on warrant revaluation due to fluctuations in black scholes variables.
-The Company realized a gain on investments of \$434 due to the mark-to-market loss in the period.
+General and administration expenses were lower in the current period when compared to the comparative period due to decreased legal expenses regarding the Dyna legal dispute.
+Finance cost is lower than the comparative period due to transaction costs being recorded in the previous period and not repeated in the current period.
+The Company recorded a loss on investments of \$436 due to the mark-to-market loss in the period.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.